tembo-io/website/src/content/docs/product/cloud/apps/connection-pooler.md

 sideBarPosition: 0
 ---

-A connection pooler is a tool used to manage database connections, sitting between your application and Postgres instance.
+A connection pooler is a tool used to manage database connections that sits between your application and Postgres instance.
 Because of the way Postgres handles connections, the server may encounter resource constraint issues when managing a few thousand connections.
 Using a pooler can alleviate these issues by using actual Postgres connections only when necessary, allowing for easier handling of thousands of connections at a lower cost.

 This document will guide you through the process of enabling and configuring connection pooling on Tembo Cloud.